clinneuroamsterdamumc/clinneuroamsterdamumc.github.io/docs/data_analysis/index.md

 ---
 layout: default
 title: Data analyses
-nav_order: 2
+nav_order: 4
 has_children: false
 has_toc: false
 ---
+# Data analyses

 This page is dedicated to shared code for data analyses.
+Code is categorized by type of analysis.
+Please use the corresponding citations if you are using code from this page.

 ## Timeseries analyses